26 May Fire Rated Decking: What’s the difference between A1 and A2 fire rating?

 Below is a table to demonstrate the testing criteria which grants materials with an A2 rating.

-For more information on how you can achieve compliance with your next project, call us on 020 8977 0904 or fill out the form below and an expert will be in touch.
+For more information on how you can achieve compliance with your next project, call us on 020 8977 0904, fill out the form below or get in touch with our expert team today.